-Along with the Beanstalk Gardens site in Sheffield, we have become an accredited site to run RHS Courses Level 1 and 2.
-This will allow co-workers to train on the job and gain a recognised qualification aiding their progression into employment.
 The site is now growing a range of micro vegetables, salads and fruits, future plans include growing produce for our other social enterprises and for Autism Plus residents across the region.

 If you would like to arrange a visit, or to find out more about work experiences and placements in horticulture for individuals with disabilities in North Yorkshire contact us here.